arjunr2/beanstalk/README.md

 # Beanstalk Data and Processing Artifacts [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14933491.svg)](https://doi.org/10.5281/zenodo.14933491)

 This repo contains all the data and tools needed to process data for Beanstalk.
 The dataset can be found on [Zenodo](https://doi.org/10.5281/zenodo.14927586) here.
-See the [dataset explainer](DATASET-EXPLAINER.md) for details on dataset structure if necessary.
+See the [artifact overview](ARTIFACT-OVERVIEW.md) for usage instructions and [dataset explainer](DATASET-EXPLAINER.md) for details on dataset structure if necessary.

 ## Environment Setup
 Python with JAX, `matplotlib`, and `tqdm` packages are needed.